Gacmat/Mathroid/README.md

-# OLD PROJECT
 # Mathroid
-Serious game in Java - university project

-I learned Java on that game.
+*OLD PROJECT - I learned Java on that game as a student.*

+"Serious game in Java" - university project

 I hope I could make something with it in the future.